om1014/Apple-Vision-Pro/README.md

 # Apple Vision Pro

-This is a clone of a reknowned website of Apple Vision Pro.
+This is a clone of a renowned website of Apple Vision Pro.

 ## Description